MattisLind/PC04Reader/README.md

     19                Out of tape                 In                 T

-This is the [schematic as a PDF](https://dl.dropboxusercontent.com/u/96935524/Datormusuem/PC04-controller.pdf) and elow is a jpeg.
+This is the [schematic as a PDF](https://dl.dropboxusercontent.com/u/96935524/Datormusuem/PC04-controller.pdf) and below is a jpeg.

 ![Schematic](https://dl.dropboxusercontent.com/u/96935524/Datormusuem/PC04-controller.jpg "schematic")